kauansr/Analysis_sentiment/README.md

-# Analysis sentiment
+# Sentiment analysis
-- É um modelo de Deep Learning onde utiliza o dataset twitter sentiment analysis para fazer predicoes de sentimentos dos textos que estão em ingles então deve ser enviado em ingles os textos.
+- Sentiment analysis is a deep learning project that uses the Twitter sentiment analysis dataset to predict the sentiment of comments.

-## Tecnologias usadas
+## Technologies used
 - Python, Tensorflow, Spacy, Pandas, Numpy, Seaborn, Matplotlib, regex e String